mfem/web/src/partial-assembly.md

 functionality of `OperatorJacobiSmoother`.

 These smoothers can be used within the context of h- and p-multigrid methods.
-These facilities are provided using the `MultigridOperator` and `MultigridSolver` classes.
+These facilities are provided using the `Multigrid` class.
 This functionality is illustrated in example 26.

 ## Finite Element Operator Decomposition